tmishra17/document-search/README.md

-# 😃 Awesome Move Finder
+# 😃 Awesome Movie Finder

 A semantic search application for movie reviews using AI embeddings and sentiment analysis.